AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/palettes/editing-palettes.md

 Viewing and Editing the Content of Palettes
 -------------------------------------------

-You can view the contents of a palette in the **Palette View window**.
+You can view the contents of a palette in the <strong>Palette View window</strong>.
 This lists all fixtures in the palette and the attribute values stored for them.
-A context menu button allows you to switch to displaying **Times**.
+A context menu button allows you to switch to displaying <strong>Times</strong>.

 Press <Keys.HardKey>View/Open</Keys.HardKey>, then the button of the palette.
 The **Palette View window** will open.

 ![Palette View window](/docs/images/Palette-View-window.png)

-You can filter which attributes are shown using the **All/IPCGBES** buttons in the top corner, or which fixtures are shown using the fixture type buttons below that.
+You can filter which attributes are shown using the <strong>All/IPCGBES</strong> buttons in the top corner, or which fixtures are shown using the fixture type buttons below that.